 Third, honk the horn in a couple of very short intervals.
 Again, the goal is not to startle the driver but to get them to understand that their slow speed is making it difficult for other drivers.
 If you do pass the slower driver, be sure to give the driver enough space if you merge back into their lane in front of him or her.

-A significant portion of slow drivers are distracted by their phones.
+A significant portion of slow drivers is distracted by their phones.
 According to the National Safety Council, cell phones decrease parietal lobe activity by at least 37 percent.
 This part of the brain is crucial to making judgments based on sense perception.
 As we all know, making sound decisions when behind the wheel can be a major issue when someone is distracted in any way, much less by their phone.

 Other factors may play a role in slow driving.
 For example, the driver may be a tourist soaking in the sights or a newly licensed driver nervous about going fast.
 Seniors may also travel slow for understandable reasons.
 For example, worsening vision can prevent one from seeing speed limits clearly, or arthritis may keep their foot from stepping more firmly on the accelerator.